Wardrop/Scorched/Milestone.md

 * Implement some form of view rendering
   * Add view helpers
     * Add helper to easily read and built HTTP query string's.
 Takes care of "?" and "&" logic, escaping, etc.

+More things will be added to this list.
+I've just run myself out of time for now.